Sy-FAR: Symmetry-based Fair Adversarial Robustness: Introduction

 Adversarial examples---perturbed inputs that lead machine-learning (\ml{}) models to misclassify at deployment time---pose a profound challenge to \ml{}~\cite{biggio-2013, szegedy2014intriguing}.
 Notably, adversarial examples are not a hypothetical risk to \ml{}, but can be implemented under real-world constraints, thus harming \ml{} systems' integrity in practical settings~\cite{Evtimov17Signs, sharif2016accessorize}.
 For instance, adversaries may physically realize attacks against face-recognition systems via eyeglasses they can don to evade surveillance or impersonate others~\cite{sharif2016accessorize, Sharif19AGNs}.

-Realizing the imminent risk to \ml{} systems that are becoming increasingly ubiquitous, researchers have explored various directions to enhance models' adversarial robustness (e.g.,~\cite{Cohen19RandSmooth, goodfellow2015advtraining, Katz19Marabou, madry2018towards, Xu18Squeeze} ).
+Realizing the imminent risk to \ml{} systems that are becoming increasingly ubiquitous, researchers have explored various directions to enhance models' adversarial robustness (e.g.,~\cite{Cohen19RandSmooth, goodfellow2015advtraining, Katz19Marabou, madry2018towards, Xu18Squeeze}).
 Different classes of defenses have been proposed, ranging from inference-time countermeasures that may refine classification boundaries or derive security guarantees (e.g.,~\cite{Cohen19RandSmooth, Katz19Marabou}) to adversarial training, which augments training with attacks to improve robustness (e.g.,~\cite{goodfellow2015advtraining, madry2018towards, tong2021facesec}).
-From these, adversarial training is particularly appealing due to significant improvements in robust accuracy (i.e., accuracy under attacks) and preservation of the time required to make inference during deployment.
+From these, adversarial training is particularly appealing due to significant improvements in robust accuracy (i.e., accuracy under attacks) without increasing inference-time latency.

 \paragraph{Fairness Challenges in Robust Classification.} While defenses substantially improve adversarial robustness, they suffer from fairness issues, due to disparities between classes (e.g., individuals in the case of face recognition) or groups (e.g., genders or ethnicities)~\cite{nanda2021fairness, rosenberg2023fairness, xu2021robust}.
 In particular, while defenses enhance adversarial robustness, they often do so unevenly across classes.
 Said differently, it is often significantly easier to produce adversarial examples for inputs from certain (source) classes than inputs from other classes.
-Besides ethical implications, these disparities in robust accuracy across classes---a phenomenon termed \emph{unfairness source-class adversarial robustness}---have direct security implications.
+Besides ethical implications, these disparities in robust accuracy across classes---a phenomenon termed \emph{unfair source-class adversarial robustness}---have direct security implications.
 For example, if such disparities exist in a face-recognition system in surveillance, then certain subjects may still easily evade detection although the overall robustness seems high.
 As \figref{fig:pubfig_robust_fairness_all} shows, source-class unfairness is a significant issue in defended face-recognition models: certain subjects receive significantly lower robust accuracy than others (e.g., Antonio Banderas, first from the left, and Beyonc\'e, second from the right, for the adversarially trained model).